11+ Functional Standing Tolerance Activities for Occupational Therapists

-If you’re looking for functional, occupation-based standing tolerance activities to use in your rehab practice, look no further!
+If you’re looking for functional, occupation-based standing tolerance activities to use in your adult rehab practice, we’ve got you covered!

-I’ve compiled a list of my favorite occupation-based ideas for when you’re looking to keep your standing tolerance interventions related to your patients’ daily occupations and their current therapy goals.
+I’ve compiled a list of my favorite occupation-based treatment ideas for when you’re looking to keep your standing tolerance interventions related to your patients’ daily occupations and their current therapy goals.

-These standing tolerance activities are for any patients that have reduced tolerance to standing, meaning they are unable to stand for their usual amounts of time needed to complete standing ADLs and IADLs.
+These standing tolerance activities are geared towards any patients that have reduced tolerance to standing, meaning they are unable to stand for their usual amounts of time needed to complete their standing ADLs and IADLs.
 If their standing tolerance is fine and not impacting any of their ADLs/IADLs or working to address their goals, don’t do these interventions!

-All of these can be graded up or down, starting for as short or as long as your patient can tolerate.
-And as always, remember to first ask your patients what occupations they find relevant to keep your treatments client-centered.
+Lastly: All of these activities can be graded up or down, starting for as short or as long as your patient can tolerate.
+And as always, remember to first ask your patients what occupations they find relevant and enjoy to keep your treatments client-centered.
 Also, be sure to use any required assistive device as needed for safety.

 1. Preparing a Simple Meal or Beverage

-This is a patient favorite and my most common standing tolerance intervention when I’m working in inpatient rehab.
+This is a patient favorite standing tolerance intervention when I’m working in inpatient rehab in particular.
 Our unit has a small kitchen with a stove, microwave, dishes and a coffee maker.
-If I haven’t planned a meal with the patient ahead of time, they’re almost always up for preparing themselves a cup of coffee in standing.
+If I haven’t planned a meal with the patient ahead of time, they’re almost always up for preparing themselves a cup of coffee or tea in standing.

 2. Grooming at the Sink

-My second go-to standing tolerance intervention is a favorite of mine in acute care, as well as inpatient rehab, particularly since so often patients don’t get set up to brush their teeth.
-Not only is standing and being out of bed so important, but people are always grateful to be able to brush their teeth.
+My second go-to standing tolerance intervention is a favorite of mine when I’m working in acute care, as well as inpatient rehab, particularly since so often patients don’t get set up to brush their teeth by other staff.
+Not only is standing and being out of bed so important, but almost everyone is grateful to be able to brush their teeth.

 3. Showering in Standing